frankbraun/frankbraun.github.io/invariants/index.md

 I usually define freedom technology, or *freedom tech*, as technology that is able to give us more personal freedom in our lifetime.
-And since technology is evolving very fast and the pace of change is likely to increase evermore it's easy to lose track of what's really going to matter in the long term.
+And since technology is evolving very fast and the pace of change is likely to increase evermore, it's easy to lose track of what's really going to matter in the long term.

 > "I very frequently get the question, 'What's going to change in the next ten